Department of English Directory

 Hope's work lives at the intersection of language and literature: using techniques from linguistics to explore literary texts, and literary texts as evidence for the linguistic history of English.

-Horan has published eight books and more than thirty essays on Latin American and U.S. literature, featuring the intersections of letters and biography, gender, and literary translation.
+A dedicated teacher, Horan has published nine books and more than thirty essays on Latin American and U.S. literature at the intersections of letters and biography, gender, digital humanities and literary translation.

 Hoyt teaches a variety of composition and literature courses, with specialties in business writing and Arab-American women's literature.